+Prerequisite: ARTS-3643, Senior standing.
 Designing interior solutions related to non-residential interiors.
-This senior-level course will also survey business procedures, contract services and administration and preparation for job market entry as applied to the practice of Interior Design and will culminate with a portfolio presentation to a panel of professionals.
-This course is normally offered in the fall semester
+This senior-level course will also survey business procedures, contract services and administration and preparation for job market entry as applied to the practice of Interior Design.
+This course is normally offered in the fall semester.